gavinlyonsrepo/ST7735_TFT_RPI/README.md

 | 3 | ST7735R Red Tab   | TFT_ST7735R_Red |
 | 4 | ST7735S Black Tab | TFT_ST7735S_Black |

-**USER OPTION 4 SPI SPEED**
+2. Param2 SPI_Speed (HW SPI Only)

-Here the user can pass the SPI Bus freq in Hertz, Maximum 125 Mhz , Minimum 30Khz, The default in file is 8Mhz This option is optional if you don't call it Speed is set to bcm2835 constant BCM2835_SPI_CLOCK_DIVIDER_32.
+Here the user can pass the SPI Bus freq in Hertz, Maximum 125 Mhz , Minimum 30Khz, The default in file is 8Mhz If you set to 0 .Speed is set to bcm2835 constant BCM2835_SPI_CLOCK_DIVIDER_32.
+If using SW spi, ignore.

+3. Param3 SPI_CE_PIN (HW SPI Only)

+Which Chipenable pin to use two choices.
+	* SPICE0 = 0
+	* SPICE1 = 1

+If using SW spi, ignore.

 **Tested**